2018 Computer Science Tenure-Track Faculty Hiring Outcomes

 The full report containing a description of the methodology and the complete results is available at http://www.cs.wpi.edu/~cew/papers/outcomes18.pdf.

-At the 2018 Conference at Snowbird, a session on Tuesday, July 17 titled “Improving Faculty Recruiting in the Computing Community” discussed faculty recruiting challenges faced by departmental leadership (e.g., low yield), faculty members (e.g., multiple candidates per week), and faculty candidates (e.g., many strong candidates not getting academic interviews).
-It also assessed the needs, if any, for computing research community action.
+At the 2018 Conference at Snowbird, a session on Tuesday, July 17 titled “Improving Faculty Recruiting in the Computing Community” will discuss faculty recruiting challenges faced by departmental leadership (e.g., low yield), faculty members (e.g., multiple candidates per week), and faculty candidates (e.g., many strong candidates not getting academic interviews).
+It will also assess the needs, if any, for computing research community action.